FIFA 17: West Ham United Career Mode guide

 How you should line-up

 It’s a strong side for West Ham, with competition in a number of places.
-This competition allows you to use a number of formations, a 4-4-2, an attacking 4-4-2 diamond wide, but you should stick to Slaven Bilic’s 4-2-3-1 system.
+This competition allows you to use several formations, a 4-4-2, an attacking 4-4-2 diamond wide, but you should stick to Slaven Bilic’s 4-2-3-1 system.

 Adrian will be in-between the sticks, but your first dilemma comes at right-back.
 Havard Nordtveit is your highest rated player who can play there at 78, but you may choose to go for the pacier and attack minded Michail Antonio.
 Winston Reid and Angelo Ogbonna are your centre-half partners, with Aaron Cresswell or Arthur Masuaku at left-back.